jnbraun/cxxnet-windows/README.md

 Windows installation of cxxnet
 ==============================

-## DEPRECATED: THIS VERSION CORRESPONDS TO AN OLD VERSION OF CXXNET
+## DEPRECATED: THIS VERSION CORRESPONDS TO AN EARLIER VERSION OF CXXNET

 Note: The original cxxnet can be found [here](https://github.com/antinucleon/cxxnet).